Understand Pool Alkalinity & Swimming Pool pH. Use A Swimming Pool Test Kit, Pool Acid & Baking Soda.

 What is total alkalinity?

 Pool alkalinity is the buffer of your pool water maintenance.
-Keeping your alkalinity between 80 ppm-120 ppm will stabilize the chlorine, pool pH, and calcium hardness.
+Maintaining your alkalinity between 80 ppm-120 ppm will stabilize the chlorine, pool pH, and calcium hardness.

 When do I test the pool alkalinity?